 With my diagnosis, I had little choice but to improve my diet so that my blood glucose levels remain in a consistent, healthy range.
 Along the way, I've learned that potato chips, french fries, pizza, ice cream, white bread, rice, pasta and crackers are not anyone's friend.... let alone a diabetic!

-As detailed below, sound diabetes meal planning should include lots of clear water or other non-sugar and non-alcoholic beverages.
-Add fresh fruits and vegetables, low-fat meats and dairy (if you are not vegetarian), legumes, and a selection of minimally-processed, high fiber breads, cereal or pastas.
+As detailed below, sound should include lots of clear water or other non-sugar and non-alcoholic beverages.
+Add fresh fruits and vegetables, low-fat meats and dairy (if you are not vegetarian), diabetes meal planning, and a selection of minimally-processed, high fiber breads, cereal or pastas. legumes

 Diabetics Should Talk to a Doctor and a Nutritionist